Michael-Cowie/Notes/Hobbies/Table Tennis/forehand_loop.md

 5. **Don't Rush** - Acceleration at point of contact is what causes the speed.
 Begin slow and **then accelerate** when raising your arm.
 When using acceleration instead of a fixed speed, it increases contact time on the ball.
 6. **Follow Through** - After completion of the shot, **keep the paddle driving up to your head**.
 This is important to having the paddle near the middle of the body, allowing the use of a paddle backhand return afterwards.
 7. **Brushing Contact** - During the contact phase, players aim to brush the ball with the racket's surface while maintaining a closed racket angle.
 This brushing action generates topspin, causing the ball to rotate forward and descend quickly over the net. **The ball should be struck with the middle or upper portion of the racket for maximum control**.
+8. **Brushing Balance** - Think - "Brush through the ball with power".
+First make contact with a **brushing angle**, then use your arm, waist and legs to **drive through** the ball.
-8. **Begin Down and Then Pull Backwards - Form an Arc** - As demonstrated below, Ma Long is performing a forehand loop.
+9. **Begin Down and Then Pull Backwards - Form an Arc** - As demonstrated below, Ma Long is performing a forehand loop.
 He first lowers his paddle and instead of immediately driving it upwards, he pulls it back to perform an arc movement.
-9. **Turn Your Index Finger Upward** - It's very important to keep **the wrist relaxed** in a natural position.
+10. **Turn Your Index Finger Upward** - It's very important to keep **the wrist relaxed** in a natural position.
 When coming up in an upward motion you will turn your **index finger upward**.

 <div align="center">
     <img src='images/index_finger_flick.gif'>
 </div>

 10. **MOVE!** - It's very important to get into the correct position to perform the forehand loop.
-Good footwork is important and always remember `Eyes (Watch the ball) → Legs (Get into position) → Arm (Follow through with the loop)`.
+Good footwork is important and always remember `Eyes (Watch the ball) → Legs (Get into position) → Arm (Follow through with the loop)`. **Anticipation** is important but comes with practice, you need to "visualize" the ball in the position where you believe it will go to and preemptively move and prepare.

 <div align="center">
     <img src="./images/ma_long_forehand_2.gif/">